crispy-whiskers/bathroom-chess/README.md

 Currently hosted at https://bathroomchess.sites.tjhsst.edu

+If it doesn't work, resize your browser window until the playing window fills the whole window.

 # Hindsight

 I was a high school sophomore with about 2 days of javascript experience when I wrote this.
+That should explain a lot.